AmnonOwed/OF_GenerativeTypography/README.md

 Generative Typography
 =====================

-This is an OpenFrameworks port of the CAN_GenerativeTypography examples, originally written in Processing.
+This is an openFrameworks port of my CAN_GenerativeTypography examples, originally written in Processing.
-I am doing this port purely for learning purposes, so it may contain incorrect, inefficient or incomplete code.
+I am doing this port mainly for learning purposes, but I hope it may be of use to others as well.
-It's a work-in-progress, which may or may not be fully completed.
-You can follow / see the progress in the list below.
+The list of examples shows the original, recommended order and also shows which examples have been ported.
+In some cases, there is no openFrameworks equivalent (~~strikethrough~~).
+In some cases, there is a comparable alternative (~~strikethrough~~ NewName).
+In some cases, an example is added specifically for openFrameworks **(OF)**.

 Steps to run the examples: